worthingtonjg/worthingtonjg.github.io/_posts/2017-10-11-artificial-intelligence-with-azure-cognitive-services.md

 ## Youtube Video

-I created a you tube play list that shows the chatbot application I built and how it works.
+I created a youtube play list that shows the chatbot application I built and how it works.
 It starts out by showing each cognitive service seperately.
 But then combines the cognitive services to create a chatbot that you can interact with by just talking.

 [![Youtube Play list](/assets/images/youtube-chatbot.png)](https://www.youtube.com/watch?v=pwptUYBXa_Q&list=PL78mPPlBvBvMXcbMYHci3VEvgWWZhbOgu){:target="_blank"}